SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ### Task 1: Set up a publisher for the ServoMsg message ###

 Now you know how to publish a ROS message.
 Let's write our first ROS code!
 Open your `pure_pursuit.py` file in the text editor of your choice (file path: `<Path of your repo>/ECE346/ROS Core/src/Labs/Lab0/scripts/controller/pure_pursuit.py`).
 Your first task is to set up a missing publisher in the function `setup_publisher` following instructions under **TODO**.
-Make sure you read through the code to get an understanding of variable names (e.g topic name).
-Once you are finished, show your code to a lab TA, either by sending a photo (e.g., a screenshot or clear a photo of your screen with a phone camera) on slack or showing in-person during lab OH, and proceed.
+Make sure you read through the code to get an understanding of variable names (e.g topic name). **Once you are finished, show your code to a lab TA**, either by sending a photo (e.g., a screenshot or clear a photo of your screen with a phone camera) on slack or showing in-person during lab OH, and proceed.
 Note: you can proceed before receiving confirmation from a lab TA, but to receive full credit for this lab you must show your completed, correct work for each required section before the lab's deadline.
 This applies for all of Lab 1.

 ### ROS Subscriber ###
 The code for the subscriber is very similar to the publisher and can be seen below.
 Now, instead of publishing to the `chatter` topic, we are subscribing to it.